Linkedin automation tools can be great for prospecting. It can save you a lot of time, streamline your workflow, and help you create a larger network.

 4. Salesloft Prospector.

-This chrome extension has already been removed from the Chrome Store, just proving that it’s a bad tool to use.
+This Chrome extension has already been removed from the Chrome Store, just proving that it’s a bad tool to use.
 Unfortunately, their site doesn’t mention how much their packages cost, so it’s unclear how much you would pay, for example, the prospecting package.

 As you can see, Octopus is pretty cheap per month.
 You can send bulk automated messages, and it also mentions personalized invites.
 Even if this looks good, do not use it, as there is only one real way to find those potential prospects, and that’s by putting in the hard work, the personalization, and the research.

-How does Linkedin Detect Spam and Automation Tools?
+How does LinkedIn detect Spam and Automation Tools?

 So, if you’re sending messages on LinkedIn at 2 PM in South Africa and then at 6 PM in America?
 LinkedIn will know it’s very likely that you’re using automation tools.

-Linkedin hates spam because they don’t want to lose their users due to other users annoying them with social selling spam.
+LinkedIn hates spam because they don’t want to lose their users due to other users annoying them with social selling spam.

 What are the best Linkedin automation tools?